 Family Accommodation, Hotels, Hostels and Guest Houses in Kuala Lumpur

-All of the hotels below have rooms for a family of 4 and god reviews.
-Please note that Back Home no longer takes children under 12.
+All of the hotels below have rooms for a family of 4 and good reviews.

 Back Home Hostel

 Back Home has 4 bed dorms, 3 bed dorms and 6 bed dorms, so if, as a family, you book out an entire dorm, you’re winning!
 We’ve stayed here several times and the children loved it.
-We stayed in 2013, 2014 and 2017 and it’s always been good.
-It’s not ultra budget, but for KL it’s cheap.
+We stayed in 2013, 2014 and 2017, 2019 and 2020 and it’s always been good.
+It’s not ultra-budget, but for KL it’s cheap.
 Take a look at Back Home here.

-Don’t be put off by the fact Back Home is a hostel, it has private rooms ideal for families, a great atmosphere, wonderful staff and a movie room and kitchen.
+Don’t be put off by the fact Back Home is a hostel, it has private rooms ideal for families, a great atmosphere, wonderful staff and a movie room and a spotlessly clean kitchen.
 A typical hostel breakfast is included.